-The main day-use area will be located close to the island's principal access point at Garrison Pier and the major day-use area associated with Maugher Beach.
+The main day-use area will be located close to Garrison Pier, the major day-use area associated with Maugher Beach, and adjacent to Garrison Road.
+This site provides one of the best locations for such development due to its location, previous development history, and established buffers.
 A visitor services centre, providing information, washrooms and change rooms, food services, and the main interpretive facility, is proposed for this site.

-Another day-use area will be located at the north end of the island near Ives Cove and will include Fort Ives, the Conrad house, Matthew and Jack Lynch homes, and a small campground.
+Another day-use area will be located at the north end of the island near Ives Cove and will include Fort Ives, the Conrad house, Matthew and Jack Lynch homes, and the small campground.

-Although only limited facilities and services are proposed in association with Wreck Cove, it is noted that this area is also popular, particularly with boaters and others from the Eastern Passage area.
-As there are environmentally sensitive areas adjacent to both Maugher Beach and Wreck Cove, advisory signs will be posted and other management techniques implemented to protect the ecological integrity of the dunes and salt marshes.
+Although only limited facilities and services are proposed in association with Wreck Cove, it is noted that this area is also popular, particularly with people from the Eastern Passage area.
+As there are environmentally sensitive areas adjacent to both Maugher Beach and Wreck Cove, advisory signs will be posted and other management techniques, such as boardwalks, implemented to protect the ecological integrity of the dunes and salt marshes.

 Currently only limited facilities and services are offered on McNabs Island.
 Some of these have been provided through agreement with the Friends of McNabs Island Society and include maintenance of pit toilets, garbage collection, trails, and several public interpretive programs.
-No facilities or services are currently offered on Lawlor Island, and none are proposed for the foreseeable future.
+No facilities or services are currently offered on Lawlor Island, and none is proposed for the foreseeable future.